lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Transferring EDHOC over CoAP {#coap}

 This section specifies how EDHOC can be transferred as an exchange of CoAP {{RFC7252}} messages.
-CoAP provides a reliable transport that can preserve packet ordering and handle message duplication.
+CoAP provides a reliable transport that can preserve packet ordering, flow control, and handle message duplication.
 CoAP can also perform fragmentation and protect against denial-of-service attacks.
 The underlying CoAP transport should be used in reliable mode, in particular when fragmentation is used, to avoid, e.g., situations with hanging endpoints waiting for each other.

 EDHOC may run with the Initiator either being CoAP client or CoAP server.
 We denote the former by the "forward message flow" (see {{forward}}) and the latter by the "reverse message flow" (see {{reverse}}).
 By default we assume the forward message flow, but the roles SHOULD be chosen to protect the most sensitive identity, see {{security}}.

- According to this specification, EDHOC is transferred in POST requests and 2.04 (Changed) responses to the Uri-Path: "/.well-known/edhoc", see {{well-known}}.
+ According to this specification, EDHOC is transferred in POST requests to the Uri-Path: "/.well-known/edhoc" (see {{well-known}}), and 2.04 (Changed) responses.
 An application may define its own path that can be discovered, e.g., using a resource directory {{RFC9176}}.
 Client applications can use the resource type "core.edhoc" to discover a server's EDHOC resource, i.e., where to send a request for executing the EDHOC protocol, see {{rt}}.
 An alternative transfer of the forward message flow is specified in {{I-D.ietf-core-oscore-edhoc}}.

-In order for the server to correlate a message received from a client to a message previously sent in the same EDHOC session over CoAP, messages sent by the client SHOULD be prepended with the CBOR serialization of the connection identifier which the server has selected.
-This applies both the forward and reverse message flows.
-Prepended identifiers MAY be omitted in case the transport provides such correlation.
+In order for the server to correlate a message received from a client to a message previously sent in the same EDHOC session over CoAP, messages sent by the client SHOULD be prepended with the CBOR serialization of the connection identifier which the server has selected, see {{ci-edhoc}}.
+This applies both to the forward and the reverse message flows.
 To indicate a new EDHOC session in the forward message flow, message_1 SHOULD be prepended with the CBOR simple value `true` (0xf5), as a dummy identifier.
-The prepended dummy identifier MAY be omitted if the Responder can distinguish a new EDHOC session in some other way.
+Even if CoAP is carried over a reliable transport protocol such as TCP, the prepending of identifiers specified here SHOULD be practiced to enable interoperability independent of how CoAP is transported.

 The prepended identifiers are encoded in CBOR and thus self-delimiting.
-The integer representation of identifiers described in {{bstr-repr}} is used, when applicable.
+The representation of identifiers described in {{bstr-repr}} SHALL be used.
 They are sent in front of the actual EDHOC message to keep track of messages in an EDHOC session, and only the part of the body following the identifier is used for EDHOC processing.
 In particular, the connection identifiers within the EDHOC messages are not impacted by the prepended identifiers.

  An EDHOC message has media type application/edhoc+cbor-seq, whereas an EDHOC message prepended by a connection identifier has media type application/cid-edhoc+cbor-seq, see {{content-format}}.

 To protect against denial-of-service attacks, the CoAP server MAY respond to the first POST request with a 4.01 (Unauthorized) containing an Echo option {{RFC9175}}.
 This forces the Initiator to demonstrate reachability at its apparent network address.
 If message fragmentation is needed, the EDHOC messages may be fragmented using the CoAP Block-Wise Transfer mechanism {{RFC7959}}.

 EDHOC does not restrict how error messages are transported with CoAP, as long as the appropriate error message can to be transported in response to a message that failed (see {{error}}).
 EDHOC error messages transported with CoAP are carried in the payload.

+Note that the transport over CoAP can serve as a blueprint for other client-server protocols:

+* The client prepends the connection identifier selected by the server  (or, for message_1, the CBOR simple value `true`) to any request message it sends.
+* The server does not send any such indicator, as responses are matched to request by the client-server protocol design.

 ### The Forward Message Flow {#forward}